Anandtripathy/Projects/Academic_Projects/Data_Visualization/tableau/README.md

- ***To visualize and analyse MplsStops.xlsx dataset contains data pertaining to 34,178 stops made by Minneapolis Police in the year 2017  using Tableau***
+ ***To visualize and analyse MplsStops.xlsx dataset which contains data pertaining to 34,178 stops made by Minneapolis Police in the year 2017 using Tableau***

 **Context**